 Whether conscious of it or not, you as teacher are communicating your expectations to your students all day long.
 Your own thoughts guide this communication, albeit ever so subtly sometimes.
 Your verbal and non-verbal feedback to students it important!

 In MTSS, “Wise Feedback” as a proactive classroom management strategy means communicating your high expectations in a meaningful way so the student is aware of your high expectations and believes he or she can reach them.

-5 ways you can incorporate wise feedback effectively, starting today:
+5 ways to effectively incorporate wise feedback today: